-Exams and intense study are some of the leading causes for stress and anxiety in young people today.
+How to cope with exam stress?
+Exams are some of the leading causes for stress and anxiety in young people today.
 Whatever our age, the pressure of exams or tests can be hard to cope with.
-Unfortunately stress and anxiety can negatively affect performance and wellbeing so helping ourselves handle this pressure is extremely beneficial.
+Unfortunately negatively affecting performance.
+Being prepared for this pressure significantly improve performance.

-A little bit of stress can be a good thing and a great motivator to buckle down and hit the books.
-But when stress levels get out of hand these few tips might help you cope.
+A certain amount of stress can be a good thing.
+As well as a great motivator to hit the books.
+But when stress levels are getting out of hand these tips might help you cope.

 It’s important to remember that, whilst at the time exams can feel all consuming, there is life after exams.
 They do not determine who you are but are simply a process we all have to go through at some point.